wsalame/AWS-SAA-C02-Course/README.md

 - /16 provides 65,536 addresses.
 - `10.0.0.0/17` and `10.0.128.0/17` are each half of the original example.
   - This is called **subnetting**
 #### 1.5.1.5.
 IP address notations to remember
 - `0.0.0.0/0` means all IP addresses
 - `10.0.0.0/8` means 10.ANYTHING - Class A
 - `10.0.0.0/16` means 10.0.ANYTHING - Class B
 - `10.0.0.0/24` means 10.0.0.ANYTHING - Class C
 - `10.0.0.0/32` means only 1 IP address
 `10.0.0.0/16` is the equivalent of `1234` as a password.
 You should consider other ranges that people might use to ensure it does not overlap.
 #### 1.5.1.6.
 Packets
 Contains:
 - source IP address
 - destination IP address
 - data the source IP wants to communicate with the destination IP.

 TCP and UDP are protocols built on top of IP.

-- TCPIP means TCP running with IP
+- TCP/IP means TCP running with IP
-- UDPIP means UDP running with IP
+- UDP/IP means UDP running with IP

 TCP/UDP Segment has a source and destination port number.
 This allows devices to have multiple conversations at the same time.
 In AWS when data goes through network devices, filters can be set based on IP addresses and port numbers.
 #### 1.5.1.7.
 IPv6 - RFC 8200 (2017)
 `2001:0db8:28ac:0000:0000:82ae:3910:7334`
 The value is hex and there are two octets per spacing or one hextet.
 The redundant zeros can be removed to create:
 `2001:0db8:28ac:0:0:82ae:3910:7334`

-or you can remove them all entirely once per address
+or you can remove them all entirely once per address `2001:0db8:28ac::82ae:3910:7334`

-`2001:0db8:28ac::82ae:3910:7334`

 Each address is 128 bits long.
 They are addressed by the start of the network and the prefix.
 Since each grouping is 16 values, we can multiple the groups by this to achieve the prefix.
 `2001:0db8:28ac::/48` really means the network starts at `2001:0db8:28ac:0000:0000:0000:0000:0000` and finishes at `2001:0db8:28ac:ffff:ffff:ffff:ffff:ffff`
 `::/0` represents all IPv6 addresses
 ### 1.5.2.
 VPC Sizing and Structure
 VPC Consideration
 - What size should the VPC be.
 This will limit the use.
 - Are there any networks we can't use?
 - Be mindful of ranges other VPCs use or are used in other cloud environments
 - Try to predict the future uses.
-- VPC structure with tiers and resilience (availability) zones
+- VPC structure with tiers and resilience (availability zones)
 - VPC min /28 network (16 IP)
-- VPC max /16 (65456 IP)
+- VPC max /16 network (65456 IP)
 - Avoid common range 10.0 or 10.1, include up to 10.10
-  - Suggest starting of 10.16 for a nice clean base 2 number.
+  - Suggest starting from 10.16

 Reserve 2+ network ranges per region being used per account.
 Think of the highest region you will operate in and add extra as a buffer.

-An example using 4 AWS accounts.
+	@@ -1809,31 +1809,32 @@ An example using 4 AWS accounts.

-- Regions with 2 ranges in each Region
-  - 3 regions in US
-  - 1 region in Europe
-  - 1 region in AUS
-- Total of 40 ranges, 10 ranges for each account.

-#### 1.5.2.1.
-How to size VPC

 A subnet is located in one availability zone.
 Try to split each subnet into tiers (web, application, db, spare).
-Since each Region has at least 3 AZ's, it is a good practice to start splitting the network into 4 different AZs.
+Since each Region has at least 3 AZs, it is a good practice to start splitting the network into 4 different AZs.
 This allows for at least one subnet in each AZ, and one spare.
 Taking a /16 subnet and splitting it 16 ways will make each a /20.